wheresrhys/wheresrhys.github.io/_posts/2020-06-07-blackbird.md

 The wind has dropped today and the storms have passed, leaving behind the spitting rain and low, rolling clouds of a ruined summer holiday in Dorset.
 This weather is hard to love, offering little to either sunseeker or stormchaser.

 Arriving at the reserve I heard a **Blackbird** singing over the burbling Coppermill Stream, the water still high from last night's downpour.
-Each of the british breeding thrush species is a mellow troubadour, and all suit a rainy day well.
+Each of the british breeding thrush species is a beautiful mellow troubadour, and all suit a rainy day well.
 The blackbird is itself a melancholy crooner from the 50's, a black-suited Roy Orbison with a trademark tremolo in its throat.
+It flies off to perch on the engine house roof, flapping and gliding weakly like an early biplane, cocking its tail sassily as it lands.

 Without the breeze's interference I could hear all manner of birdlife.
 A cranky reed warbler chugging away in the reeds, and the whinnying chirps of a few young great tit, which seem to be everywhere at the moment.
 A couple of goldfinch flew overhead, tinging their finger-cymbal voices, and from every thicket, politely spaced, blackcaps each delivered their own twist on the whistling waterfall theme.